Please stay home and avoid contact with others!

 The College will send emails/update its website/RAVE alert if necessary.
 There is a special area on the website where the latest information is posted about COVID-19.
 Also, the Mercy Health System is sending out updates.
 Please pay careful attention to these updates as well.

-To help ensure the health and safety of all students and staff, the Mercy College Business Office on the Toledo Campus is temporarily closed.
-We will be working remotely.
+To help ensure the health and safety of all students and staff, the Mercy College Business Office on the Toledo Campus is using a hybrid schedule.
+We will have our office open Monday – Friday 9:00 am – 5:00 pm with limited staff.
 We will do our best to continue to serve our students quickly and accurately.

-We will not be accepting payments in person in the Business Office.
-You may still mail in a check or pay online on your Empower account using a debit card, credit card or an electronic check.
+Although we will be accepting payments in person in the Business Office, we strongly encourage you to use our online payment portal.
+You may mail in a check or pay online on your Empower account using a debit card, credit card or an electronic check.
 We are temporarily waiving the 2.25% convenience fee for debit or credit card payments.

 Please contact the Bursar’s office at email@example.com